darrenldl/ProVerif-ATP/README.md

 - `doc/proverif/` ([README](doc/proverif/README.md)) contains the documentations detailing the modifications we made in ProVerif

 - `narrator/doc/` (README) contains the documentations detailing architecture or Narrator

-## Usage

-`pvatp protocol.pv`

-where `protocol.pv` is the protocol specification in typed pi-calculus used by ProVerif

 ## Index and licenses